sid86-dev/flask-tutorial/README.md

 # A complete Flask tutorial for beginners

 > ### Flask is an API of Python that allows us to build up web-applications.
 It was developed by Armin Ronacher.
-Flask's framework is more explicit than Django's framework and is also easier to learn because it has less base code to implement a simple web-Application.
+>
 > ### Get started with Installation and then get an overview with the Quickstart.
 This Tutorial will shows how to create a small but complete application with Flask.

 ## Table of Content